Sign In

 The production designer and their Art Department are responsible for creating the fictional world the film's characters inhabit, through design, construction and set decoration they build magical worlds and accurately recreate historical settings, often down to the minutest detail on the curtain runners.
 Members of the Art Department can be found working on features of all budgets, commercials, corporate videos, promos, TV dramas, digital content, fashion, short films and student films.
 On a large budget, the Art Department can be counted in the hundreds, while working on smaller budget TV shows or features the Art Department can comprise of 5 - 10 people.

-Creating a set in a studio can be advantageous as the production can retain absolute control of the lighting and space.
+The Art Department is made up of many sub-departments.
+Those working directly with the production designer such as the art directors, draftsmen and assistants.
+Set decoration which includes the set decorators, props and prop making, and the construction crew; which includes plasterers, carpenters, painters and scenic artists.
+All these elements come together to create detailed sets found in the studio or built into existing locations.
+Creating a set can be advantageous as the production can retain absolute control of the lighting and space.
 Any props, painting and furnishing, can be added or taken away to facilitate specific requirements of filming the action within the design/construction.
 Wall's can be taken away to facilitate the track and dolly, or seeming priceless furniture can be struck to make way for a light.
-When the production designer is conceptualizing their designs they often need to achieve a balance between the visual and the practical; they also need to be aware of the safety of the crew.
+When the production designer is conceptualising their designs they often need to achieve a balance between the visual and the practical; they also need to be aware of the safety of the crew.
 The Art Department work in close collaboration with Camera, Lighting, Locations, VFX and Costume Departments to achieve the overall atmosphere and look of the film.

-Entry-level positions are dictated by budget but the role of the art department PA exists over most scripted drama, from long-running TV shows to feature films.
-As a PA you will be working under the supervision of the department coordinator, taking care of the logistics and smooth running of operations.
-You may not get the opportunity to work on set, but you will certainly see how sets are constructed and observe how the design process unfolds from the logistic perspective.
+• Art Department PA/runner: Features with a bigger budget will have runners attached to each department, as would TV dramas and some commercials depending on the scale of the project.
+As a runner you will be working under the supervision of the department coordinator, taking care of the logistics and smooth running of operations.
+You may not get the opportunity to work on set, but you will certainly see how sets are constructed and observe how the design process unfolds.

 Art Department: